Power Rankings: Top 10 TV Shows of 2025 (Updated Monthly)

 Why?
 The storytelling and characters pull you in.
 But what I liked the most was how visually stunning it was.

-Genre: Post-Apocalyptic Drama
+Genre: Political Thriller / Drama

-7. The Studio (New)
+10. The Studio (9)

 Platform: Apple TV+